JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 ## One independent variable

 Taylor expansions in one variable are represented by the [`Taylor1`](@ref) type, which consists of a vector of coefficients (fieldname `coeffs`) and the maximum order considered for the expansion (fieldname `order`).
 The coefficients are arranged in ascending order with respect to the degree of the monomial, so that
 `coeffs[1]` is the constant term, `coeffs[2]` gives the first order term (`t^1`), etc. This is a dense representation of the polynomial.
-The order of the polynomial can be omitted in the constructor, which is then fixed from the length of the vector of coefficients; otherwise, the maximum of the length of the vector of coefficients and the given integer is taken.
+The order of the polynomial can be omitted in the constructor, which is then fixed by the length of the vector of coefficients; otherwise, it defines the maximum degree of the polynomial, and may be used to truncate it.

 ```@repl userguide
 Taylor1([1, 2, 3],4) # Polynomial of order 4 with coefficients 1, 2, 3
 Taylor1([0.0, 1im]) # Also works with complex numbers
+Taylor1(ones(8), 2) # Polynomial of order 2
 shift_taylor(a) = a + Taylor1(typeof(a),5)  ## a + taylor-polynomial of order 5
 t = shift_taylor(0.0) # Independent variable `t`
 ```

-Note that the information about the maximum order considered is displayed using a big-O notation.
+Note that the information about the maximum order considered is displayed using a big-𝒪 notation.

 The definition of `shift_taylor(a)` uses the method [`Taylor1([::Type{Float64}], [order::Int64=1])`](@ref), which is a